Snoring impacts more than half of the population and may actually be caused by what you eat.

 If you are not a tea drinker, but would still like something warm at night before bed, try microwaving a mug full of plain water.
 Hot water removes phlegm that may block the airway and can prevent snoring.

-Although onions do not sound amazingly appetizing right before bed time, onions contain healthy antioxidants that reduce inflammation in the body.
+Although onions do not sound amazingly appetizing right before bedtime, onions contain healthy antioxidants that reduce inflammation in the body.
 Onions also target mucous and phlegm built up in your sinuses and help to prevent and stop snoring.
-You can include onions while cooking your dinner, or create your own onion elixir as a night cap.
+You can include onions while cooking your dinner, or create your own onion elixir as a nightcap.

 In conclusion, there are several foods you can avoid before bedtime to help alleviate or prevent your snoring.
 Although they are not all full-proof, it’s best to not eat at all 2-3 hours before bedtime, especially right before you go to bed.

 If your snoring persists even after holding off on certain foods, you should speak with your doctor regarding any other serious concerns that may be causing your snoring.
-Your doctor of medical professional can diagnose and treat any type of snoring disorder, including sleep apnea.
+Your doctor or medical professional can diagnose and treat any type of snoring disorder, including sleep apnea.